DxUr/Vpainter/README.md

 # Vpainter
-Vpaiter for godot 4.0 based on Vpainter for godot 3.x
+Vpaiter for godot 4.0 based on GODOT_4.0_alpha6
 ![](images/logo.png)

 # **A vertex painting addon for the Godot 4.0.**